 How radical was QuickTime?
 Prior to QuickTime, the most effective means of mixing video into an interactive computer presentation on a personal computer was with software controlling a laserdisc player, connected to the computer via an RS-232 serial cable, playing video on a television.

 In fact, Apple released a number of such titles, including the Visual Almanac and the Encyclopedia of Multimedia (102651553, 102675565, 102647922), which used Hypercard stacks as the laserdisc controller.
-The Center for Software History was recently able to resurrect such a system by connecting a Macintosh IIci to a Pioneer LD-V8000 laserdisc player in the collection (102662828).
+The Software History Center was recently able to resurrect such a system by connecting a Macintosh IIci to a Pioneer LD-V8000 laserdisc player in the collection (102662828).

 Video of the late 1980s was almost exclusively available on analog sources, most commonly videotape, but laserdisc as well.
 In our setup, the Macintosh is controlling the playback of analog video on the separate laserdisc player, rather than playing digital video in the computer itself.
 As such, the experience of using a multimedia software title as the Visual Almanac cannot be emulated, but can only be resurrected by restoring the original configuration of hardware that it originally ran on.
 By putting video directly into the computer itself, QuickTime changed all that.